nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 639
 00:39:17,671 --> 00:39:23,580
-[SPEAKER_05]: the words of the client teams to what Ethan receives.
+[SPEAKER_05]: the words of the client teams to what Ethan receives and builds himself

 640
 00:39:23,560 --> 00:39:29,200
-[SPEAKER_05]: And so that again contributes to gap in developing.
+[SPEAKER_05]: And that again contributes to gap in developing.

 641
 00:39:29,180 --> 00:39:31,456
-[SPEAKER_05]: Mission is a good thing.
+[SPEAKER_05]: Missions is a good thing.

 642
 00:39:31,698 --> 00:39:34,296